pgRouting/workshop/_sources/chapters/ol3_client.txt

 -------------------------------------------------------------------------------------------------------------

 OpenLayers 3 is a complete rewrite of OpenLayers 2, it uses modern javascript and HTML5 technologies such as Canvas and WebGL.
-At the time of writing not all of the features of the version 2 have been ported but the core features are here.

 The new code is based on the `Google Closure Tools
 <https://developers.google.com/closure/>`_, this allows us to use a
 comprehensive and well-tested library (the Closure Library, also used to build Gmail, Google Maps and most of the Google web applications).
-But the most powerful tool is the Closure Compiler; a java based compiler who can remove dead code, optimize and minimize javascript.
+But the most powerful tool is the Closure Compiler; a Java based compiler who can remove dead code, optimize and minimize Javascript.
 These tools are completely optional for the OpenLayers library users: they only need to download the compiled code and use it, that's what we will do now.